 The 4 Steps for Kids are:

 - REAR-FACING INFANT SEATS in the back seat from birth to at least one year old and at least 20 pounds.

 - FORWARD-FACING TODDLER SEATS in the back seat from age one to about age four and 20 to 40 pounds.

 - BOOSTER SEATS in the back seat from about age four and 40 pounds to at least age eight, unless 4'9".

 - SAFETY BELTSat age eight or older, or taller than 4'9".
 All children age 12 and under should ride in the back seat.

 While most infants and toddlers ride in the correct child safety seat, less than 10 percent of the children who should be in booster seats use one.
 The National Highway Traffic Safety Administration (NHTSA) recommends that children who have outgrown child safety seats be properly restrained in booster seats in the back seat until they are at least eight years old, unless they are 4'9" tall.
 A booster seat lifts a child up so that a safety belt can fit correctly.
 Without a booster seat, a small child can be ejected from a vehicle during a crash.

-Kentucky State Police Post 5 will have technicians available to inspect child passenger safety seats and their installation every Wednesday from 8:00 a.m. until noon local time.
-Additionally, Kentucky State Police Post 5 also offers child safety seat checks to the public by appointment.
+Kentucky State Police Post 5 will have technicians available to inspect child passenger safety seats and their installation by appointment.
+You can set up an appointment by calling Post 5 or by or by emailing Trooper Josh Lawson.